Sword352/FnF-Eternal/README.md

 # Note

 - This project is still in development, meaning some features such as dialogue cutscenes are still missing.
-- For any questions, don't hesitate to message me on my Discord, @sword_352
+- For any questions, don't hesitate to message me on Discord, @sword_352
 - Feedback is always appreciated and contributions are welcome!

 <details>